samplchallenges/SAMPL6/physical_properties/pKa/experimental_data/NMR_microstate_determination/README.md

 ## Manifest
 - `NMR_characterization_of_SM07_microstates.pdf` - Summary experimental report of SM07 microstate characterization.
 - `NMR_characterization_of_SM14_microstates.pdf` - Summary experimental report of SM14 microstate characterization.
-- `microscopic_pKas_of_SM14_and_4-amino-quinazoline_series.csv` - Table of microscopic pKa values and pairs of microstate IDs of 4-amino quinazoline derivatives and SM14.
+- `microscopic_pKas_of_SM14_and_4-amino-quinazoline_series.csv` - Table of microscopic pKa values and pairs of microstate IDs of SM14, SM07 and 4-amino quinazoline derivatives.